beckym223/manual_work/E6_long_edited.md

 tion.
 In a close parallel with research on cancer, economists are working on various pieces of the inflation puzzle and produc-
-I As gauges of the contrast between prewar and post- war performance: unemployment averaged 18.8 per- cent in the decade of depression (1931-40) in contrast with 4.8 percent in the twenty-eight years since World War II; the prewar peak annual rate was 24.9 percent, the postwar peak was 6.8 percent.
-Annual real GNP dropped 30 percent from 1929 to 1933; since the war, mild declines have occurred only in three years (1949, 1954, and 1970), though 1974-75 may add two more.
-Consumer prices in 1940 were 18 percent below 1929;
-from 1948 to 1974, they increased 106 percent.
-6 Macroeconomists were not alone in their exuber- ance in the mid-1960's.
-On this rostrum a decade ago, George Stigler, after reviewing the great promises and early accomplishments of the "Quantitative Revolu- tion in Economics," was moved to say, "I am convinced that economics is finally at the threshold of its Golden Age-nay, we already have one foot through the door.
-...
-Our expanding theoretical and empirical studies will inevitably and irresistibly enter into the subject of public policy, and we shall develop a body of knowl- edge essential to intelligent policy formulation.
-And then, quite frankly, I hope that we become the orna- ments of democratic society whose opinions on economic policy shall prevail."

 ### ---Economics-1975-0-20.txt---